SilvianeC/BroadcastChat/README.md

 ## Setup

-**ATTENTION: the program is developed in a way that the client must be Raspberry PI 4!!If it isnt some errors might appear**
+**ATTENTION: the program is developed in a way that the client must be Raspberry PI 4!!If it isnt some errors might occur**

 **1. Open the MAKEFILE and make this changes:**